Mighty Throw Barbarian Endgame Build Guide

 The second downside?
 It has a relatively small area of effect.
 We have a solution for that though too - the Herculean Spectacle Aspect.
 Instead of throwing one weapon, we can now throw three!
 Combine this with tempered Mighty Throw Pulse Size and this skill very quickly becomes a screen-wide weapon of mass destruction.

 To support Mighty Throw, we have a number of other tools at our disposal.
 Bash allows us to guarantee Overpower hits for absurd amounts of damage.
 Steel Grasp allows us to group enemies before we blow 'em up.
-Charge gives us mobility and allows us to become Unstoppable.
-And for defense, we have Challenging Shout, which is a nearly permanent damage reduction buff with our main endgame setup.
+Charge and Rallying Cry both increase our mobility and allow us to become Unstoppable.
+Lastly, Call of the Ancients gives us an Attack Speed and damage boost on a relatively low cooldown with proper gear.

 Sound good?
 Spoiler: it's very good.
 So without further ado, let's get to throwin'.
 But first, take note of the...